Skip to main content

 Oceanfront / Beach Areas

-• Jacksonville Beach - Popular with young professionals; “vacation lifestyle,” outdoor activities, and known as one of the safest areas in Jax.
+• Jacksonville Beach - Jacksonville Beach is often selected for its coastal lifestyle and residential character.
+Buyers should consult local public safety statistics.
 Jacksonville Beach represents true beach living in Jacksonville with outdoor recreation, surfing, fishing, and community events.

 • East Arlington - Not directly beachfront but closest safe suburb with fast access to beaches and the Intracoastal Waterway.